On Unfolded Approach To Off-Shell Supersymmetric Models: Unfolded approach

 from which one finds

-Thus, $\bar{F}$ and $F$ encode selfdual $\bar{F}_{\dot{\alpha}\dot{\alpha}}$ and anti-selfdual $F_{\alpha\alpha}$ parts of Maxwell tensor and all their on-shell derivatives \eqref{F_desc}.
-Maxwell tensor is built from vector potential $A_{\underline{m}}$ according to \eqref{F_A} and obeys Maxwell equations \eqref{Maxwell_eq}.
-From general formula \eqref{unf_gauge_transf} one restores conventional gauge symmetry of electrodynamics
+Thus, $\bar{F}$ and $F$ encode selfdual $\bar{F}_{\dot{\alpha}\dot{\alpha}}$ and anti-selfdual $F_{\alpha\alpha}$ parts of the Maxwell tensor and all their on-shell derivatives \eqref{F_desc}.
+The Maxwell tensor is built from the vector potential $A_{\underline{m}}$ according to \eqref{F_A} and obeys Maxwell equations \eqref{Maxwell_eq}.
+From the general formula \eqref{unf_gauge_transf} one restores a conventional gauge symmetry of electrodynamics

-Off-shell vector field arises through coupling of \eqref{vec_eq_1}-\eqref{vec_eq_2} to an external conserved electrical current.
-As shown in \cite{misuna_1}, unfolded electrical current module $J(Y|p|x)$ is structured as
+An off-shell vector field arises through coupling of \eqref{vec_eq_1}-\eqref{vec_eq_2} to an external conserved electric current.
+As shown in \citep{misuna_1}, an unfolded electric current module $J(Y|p|x)$ is structured as follows